TexasInstruments/enet-firmware/internal_docs/doxygen/content_pages/common_user_guide/01001_user_guide.md

 master while communication between other nodes (A72 and R5F_1) is routed through the master.
 In addition to the Enet LLD network interfaces used to communicate with the CPSW switch, each participating core creates an inter-core network interface, which allows it to communicate with another core using standard TCP/IP protocol suite.
+This is aimed at modeling Ethernet-like communication between software running on-chip processing cores (R5Fs, A72).
+Traffic external to the SoC is handled through CPSW hardware IP that can steer traffic based on traffic flows directly to the respective cores.

 The topology diagram below shows the integration of inter-core virtual Ethernet in Ethernet Firmware.